 What are rich bloggers doing with all that moolah?

 I read inspiring stories about people making verifiable 6 figure money with blogging and other businesses online.
 Some folks are making insane amounts of money, 10 thousand a month or 20 thousand a month or even 100 thousand a month with very little overhead.
 Of coures half of it probably gets paid out as taxes but still… there is enough there to do powerful things with.

 A lot of these people are still under 30 so they have a long life ahead of them to change the world for the better.

 Some of these wealthy bloggers have exciting big-enough-why-projects.
 Like Heath and Alyssa, full-time time RV’ers who are looking to start an RV park.
 They have also stared an RV entrepreneur summit yearly.
 I really like their vision.

-Michelle Gardener has sold her RV and moved onto a yacht at the time of this writing and loving her life.
-She and her husband have been building thier empire for over 6 years and are still the darlings of internet affiliate marketing.
+Michelle Gardener has sold her RV and moved onto a yacht at the time of this writing and says she is genuinely loving her life.
+She and her husband have been building their empire for over 6 years and are still the darlings of internet affiliate marketing.

 Kristen Larson of Believe in a Budget just had her first month over 100-K in April of 2018.
 She is working on building her business full time and is branching out from Pinterest VA stuff into Amazon arbitrage.